burkayakca/burkayakca/README.md

 Here’s a selection of what I’m working on:

 - ⛩️ **[AiKanjiDictionary](https://github.com/burkayakca/AiKanjiDictionaryApp) 🆕** <br>
-  A React app that serves as an AI-powered Kanji dictionary
+  A React app that serves as an AI-powered Kanji dictionary.***

 - 📚 **[LibraryManagement](https://github.com/burkayakca/LibraryManagement)**
   A Python-based program to streamline library management.**